strugee/Website-2/wp-content/themes/cif/readme.md

 ##### 404.php
 404 page template.

+##### theme-config.php
+Not actually a WordPress file.
+This is where we define important configuration options for the theme, such as whether `constants.php` should use debugging values for its constants.

 ##### constants.php
 Not actually a WordPress file.
 This is where we define important constants for the theme, such as where our CDN files are located.